0xfrossi/Discord-auto-reply/README.md

 > ...

 In the **info.txt** you have to put in order one for each line: *user_id*, *discord_token*, *discord_group_id* and *channel_id*
-This script can also be used for log all discord event that happen in a group.
+This script can also be used for log all discord events that happen in a group.

 ## Known issues